sdv-dev/RDT/CONTRIBUTING.rst

 6. Implement Unit Tests for the Transformer.
 7. Run the ``validate_transformer_unit_tests`` function and fix the reported errors.
 8. Run the ``validate_transformer_integration`` function and fix the reported errors.
-9. If required, implement the `Dataset Generators` for the new data type.
+9. If required, implement the `Dataset Generators` for the new sdtype.
 This is described in the `Creating Dataset Generators`_ section.
 10. Run the ``validate_transformer_performance`` function and fix any errors reported.
     If there are no errors but performance can be improved, this function should be used for